WangLabPKU/WangLabPKU.github.io/positions.md

 **We always have research opportunities in our lab for motivated students and postdocs.
 Please contact us if you're interested in our research.**

+We are a collaborative, curiosity-driven team seeking passionate researchers and students across disciplines—cell/molecular biology, biochemistry, bioinformatics, chemistry, and engineering—who thrive on innovation and aspire to redefine what's possible in science.
+Whether you're drawn to untangling RNA complexity, engineering novel biological tools, or applying interdisciplinary strategies to improve human health, we offer a dynamic environment to turn bold ideas into reality.

+Join us in shaping the future of biological discovery.

 ### Postdoc

 Postdoc applicants interested in joining our lab can <a href="mailto: yangming.wang@pku.edu.cn">send me an email</a>, including a CV, a research statement with description of past and future research plans or interests, and contact information for references.